JakubBialoskorski/enviro/README.md

 Adjust database parameters before first use.

-Gas readings were calibrated according to https://forums.pimoroni.com/t/enviro-ohms-to-ppm/12207/6, sensors need 100mins of warm-up before first database push for accurate PPM readings.
+Gas readings were calibrated according to https://forums.pimoroni.com/t/enviro-ohms-to-ppm/12207/6, sensors need ~100 minutes of warm-up before first database push for accurate PPM readings.
 This is really important - each RPi and Enviro board can produce different outputs!

 If you want to run it with external PMS5003 sensor, run the following commands: